MORCOTE – THE MOST BEAUTIFUL TOWN AT LAKE LUGANO

 - Free with a Swiss Travel Pass

-One great way to see Morcote from a different angle – but also other beautiful villages at the shores of Lake Lugano – is by doing a boat cruise.
+One great way to see Morcote from a different angle – but also other beautiful villages on the shores of Lake Lugano – is by doing a boat cruise.

-I have visited Morcote twice.
-The second time I was in Lugano and had some spare time.
-And boat cruises on Lake Lugano are really scenic and fun.
+I visited Morcote.
+And boat cruises on Lake Lugano are really scenic – so I went to Morcote a second time within a few days.
+Just because I wanted to spend time on a boat.
 Also, some fresh breeze seemed to be a great idea on hot days.

 Swimming in/Around Morcote